harryhodgins/harryhodgins/README.md

 I used to be a theoretical physics student at Trinity College Dublin.

-I'm currently completing a taught masters in high performance computing in TCD.
+I'm currently completing a taught masters in high performance computing, also at TCD.

-🦾

 <!--